casper-network/ceps/text/0003-hash-indexed-object-store.md

 [prior-art]: #prior-art

-The main inspiration for this RFC is how [Git](https://git-scm.com) stores its object files.
+The main inspiration for this CEP is how [Git](https://git-scm.com) stores its object files.
 Most of these internals can be found in the [Git Internals section of the Pro Git Book](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain), but a short tour is included here.

 ### A short but illustrative tour through Git